sqlitebrowser/sqlitebrowser/README.md

 ### Debian

-Note that Debian focuses more on stability rather than newest features.
-Therefore packages will typically contain some older (but well tested) version, compared to the latest release.
+Debian focuses more on stability rather than newest features.
+Therefore packages will typically contain an older (but well tested) version, compared to the latest release.

 Update the cache using: